movalex/SS-Backend/README.md

-# SplitScreener-Backend
+# SplitScreener Backend
-Backend structure for SplitScreener CompScript (for use within Fusion / DaVinci Resolve), Standalone GUI and Cmd Line apps.
+Subrepo for SplitScreener CompScript (for use within Fusion / DaVinci Resolve), Standalone GUI and Cmd Line apps.